snkashis/android-docs/src/pages/navigation/overview/off-route.md

 A default off-route detection class, `OffRouteDetector`, is included in the Navigation SDK.
 This class uses our internal route-following library to run a series of calculations using the incoming `Location` and the current `DirectionsRoute` to determine if a user has strayed too far from the route.

+Upon loading a new route and if the `DirectionsRoute` JSON is valid, route-following will start in the `RouteProgressState#INITIALIZED` state.
+From there, route-following will attempt to gain confidence that the GPS locations being passed to the device, are actually the location where the user is.
+To establish this trust, at least a few location updates need to be delivered and they must be consecutively coherent in both time and space.
+While it is in the process of establishing this trust, the route-following logic will report that it's still in the `RouteProgressState#INITIALIZED` state.

+Once trust of the user's current stream of location updates has been established, route-following will attempt to measure the user's progress along the currently loaded route.
+If the user's location is found to be unreasonably far from the route itself, the state is flipped to the `RouteProgressState#OFFROUTE` state.

+If the user's current location is within a reasonable distance from the currently loaded route but not close enough to be considered on-route (`RouteProgressState#TRACKING`), the `RouteProgressState#INITIALIZED` state will be return until user to makes their way to the route.
+We call this "corralling".
+Corralling allows a user, in the user's driveway or a store's parking lot for example, to load up a route and not immediately get marked as `RouteProgressState#OFFROUTE`.

+If the user continually makes progress away from the route the user will eventually be marked `OFFROUTE`.

 The `OffRouteListener` can be used to handle reroute events.
 Listen for when a user goes off route using the `OffRouteListener`, fetch a new `DirectionsRoute`, and use `MapboxNavigation#startNavigation(DirectionsRoute)` with the fresh route to restart navigation.

 {{